Mosh vs Dense: hair loss treatment compared (2026)

 Is Mosh or Dense better for hair loss?

 They serve different needs, so neither is universally better.
-Mosh is a telehealth platform that can prescribe finasteride and minoxidil, the treatments that act on the underlying cause of male-pattern hair loss, after an online consultation and review by a registered Australian practitioner.
+Mosh is a telehealth platform that can prescribe prescription hair-loss treatments, the treatments that act on the underlying cause of male-pattern hair loss, after an online consultation and review by a registered Australian practitioner.
 Dense Hair Experts is a non-prescription topical range focused on density and scalp health.
 For active or progressing hair loss, a clinical route like Mosh is usually the stronger starting point; a topical range like Dense can suit early thinning or complement a routine.
-This is general information, not medical advice.

 What is the difference between Mosh and Dense?

 The core difference is clinical versus topical.
-Mosh is prescription telehealth: you complete a questionnaire and photo assessment, a registered Australian practitioner reviews your case, and if it is appropriate you are prescribed finasteride or minoxidil on a subscription with home delivery.
-Dense is a non-prescription range of shampoos, conditioners, serums, and scalp treatments you buy directly online with no consultation.
-Mosh can access prescription medicines; Dense cannot, because it is a topical hair-care brand.
+Mosh is prescription telehealth: you complete a questionnaire and photo assessment, a registered Australian practitioner reviews your case, and if it is appropriate you are prescribed prescription treatment on a subscription with home delivery.
+Dense's range of shampoos, conditioners, serums, and scalp treatments is bought directly online with no consultation.
+Mosh's value is the Australian-practitioner assessment and prescription pathway; Dense's topical products are a cosmetic routine you manage yourself.

-Mosh can facilitate access to finasteride and minoxidil where a registered Australian practitioner determines it is clinically appropriate following your online consultation and photo assessment.
-Finasteride and oral minoxidil are prescription-only in Australia; topical minoxidil is available over the counter.
+Mosh can facilitate access to prescription hair-loss treatment where a registered Australian practitioner determines it is clinically appropriate following your online consultation and photo assessment.
+Some hair-loss treatments are prescription-only in Australia, while some topical products are available over the counter.
 Nothing is prescribed automatically, and not everyone who applies is eligible.
 Treatment is decided individually by the practitioner.
-This page is not medical advice.

 Is Dense Hair Experts a prescription treatment?

-No. Dense Hair Experts is a non-prescription, topical hair-care brand.
-Its shampoos, conditioners, serums, and scalp treatments are aimed at density, thickness, and scalp health, and are bought directly online with no consultation or practitioner review.
-It does not contain prescription ingredients such as finasteride.
-If you want a prescription treatment that targets the cause of male-pattern hair loss, a telehealth provider like Mosh is the appropriate starting point.
+Dense Hair Experts is best known for its topical hair-care range.
+Its shampoos, conditioners, serums, and scalp treatments are aimed at density, thickness, and scalp health, and are bought directly online.
+If you want a prescription treatment assessed by an Australian-registered practitioner that targets the cause of male-pattern hair loss, a telehealth provider like Mosh is the appropriate starting point.

 Can I use Mosh and Dense together?